Filmon-gh/weather-app/README.md

  - Heroku: The Weather App is deployed to Heroku, which provides an environment to host the app and make it accessible online.

 ## Testing

-The Weather App has been tested using both manual and automated testing approaches to ensure its functionality and accuracy in retrieving and displaying weather data.
+The Weather App has been tested  to ensure its functionality and accuracy in retrieving and displaying weather data.

  - Input Validation: The application has been tested to validate user input for city names.
  Various scenarios, including empty input, invalid city names, and valid city names, have been tested to ensure proper error handling and response.